chakrit/sider/README.markdown

   really large blobs (e.g. user-uploaded files) without huge buffers.
 * Delegate-based pipelining support.

-As of 24th July 2010, all basic commands have been implemented except for the
+As of February 1st, 2011, all basic commands have been implemented except for the
 following:

 * Extra options for some commands - e.g. `WITHSCORES`, `AGGREGATE` and the likes.